Custom 3D Printing • Independence KY • Northern Kentucky • Cincinnati

 Learn how design choices, slicing, calibration, and finishing steps affect the final part you hold in your hand.

-Improve your print workflow →Materials and Practical Choices
+Improve your print workflow →Service Area

 Based in Independence, Kentucky.
 Serving local and remote projects.